samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 ## Developing the Audio Player UI on Ionic

 So far, you wrote code that is not related to the user interface (UI) of your application.
-In this section, you will design the UI and it's behavior.
+In this section, you will design the UI and its behavior.
 In the end, your application will look like this:

 ![The Ionic audio player that you will create](https://cdn.auth0.com/blog/ionic-audio-player/final-app.png)